neurogenetics/LRRK2_conditional_v3/README.md

 - Checking the imputation quality of the data
 - Overview of the full data and selection of which data to continue with

-### 1.1 - Intro to the data
+### 1.1 - Intro to the IPDGC data
 ```
-Path to working folder:
+Path to working folder: /data/LNG/Julie/Julie_LRRK2_Condi
-/data/LNG/Julie/Julie_LRRK2_Condi

-File to use:
-/data/LNG/CORNELIS_TEMP/PD_FINAL_PLINK_2018/HARDCALLS_PD_september_2018_no_cousins.bim/bed/fam
+Path to IPDGC genetics data: /data/LNG/CORNELIS_TEMP/PD_FINAL_PLINK_2018/HARDCALLS_PD_september_2018_no_cousins.bim/bed/fam
-this data is filtered for a lot of things... check https://github.com/neurogenetics/GWAS-pipeline for more details
-plus variants are filtered for a very conservative R2 > 0.8 and data is filtered for relatedness in the full dataset for pihat <0.125
+This data is filtered for a lot of things... check https://github.com/neurogenetics/GWAS-pipeline for more details plus variants are filtered for a very conservative R2 > 0.8 and data is filtered for relatedness in the full dataset for pihat < 0.125

 Variants of interest:
 LRRK2 G2019S => hg19 12:40734202:G:A